inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## create integration build
 superproject: `$ git cu && git opublish`
-optional: `$ git bml | cb && hub pull-request --draft`

 ## update integration build after submodule work
 a) normal updates to short-lived feature: `$ git amenu && git opush -f`
 b) maintain history of how the feature grew: `$ git cu && git opush`

 ## peer review of submodules (optional)
+Can be omitted in favor of a superproject PR for similar, mechanical changes in all submodules that don't need to be reviewed separately.
 a) from superproject: `$ hub integrationpr && hub subsamebrdo --no-git-color --interactive pull-request`
 b) from submodule(s), no superproject PR: `$ withSeparator -c git\ bml -c git-servername\ -m | cb && hub pull-request` paste the server into the description text
 c) from submodule(s), with superproject PR: `$ hub superpr && hub pull-request` paste the superproject PR reference into the description text

-superproject: [if PR there]:
-  `$ withSeparator -c git\ bml -c hub-bmsubchanges -c git-servername\ -m | cb && gh pr edit` paste the submodule PR references / changes + server into the description text
 ## peer review of superproject (optional)
-For similar, mechanical changes in all submodules that don't need to be reviewed separately.
+Recommended if several submodules are affected and the integration is non-trivial / covers multiple responsibilities.
-  `$ withSeparator -c git\ bml -c hub-bmsubchanges -c git-servername\ -m | cb && hub pull-request` paste the submodule PR references / changes + server into the description text
+  `$ withSeparator -c git\ bml -c hub-bmsubchanges -c git-servername\ -m | cb && hub pull-request --draft` paste the submodule PR references / changes + server into the description text